Car Wear and Tear: All You Need to Know

 Spending money on your vehicle's care and maintenance is a worthwhile investment; doing so can dramatically extend the life of an older or high-mileage car and reduce the cost and frequency of significant repairs.
 If you learn to identify the signs of wear and tear early, you can make adjustments that prevent your car from undergoing further damage.
 While some level of deterioration is normal, reacting quickly can be the difference between a repair that costs less than $100 and one that racks up thousands at an auto body shop.

-What is Car Wear and Tear?
+What is Wear and Tear on Car?

-For cars, wear and tear includes any damage to your car's internal or external systems resulting from normal vehicle usage.
+Vehicle wear and tear includes any damage to your car's internal or external systems resulting from normal vehicle usage.
 Wear and tear on cars can manifest in many different forms and tends to affect frequently used components like:

 - Headlights: One common form of wear and tear is headlight fogging.
 This film-like build-up on the inside of your headlights can prevent them from illuminating the road, which can be dangerous at night.
 The headlights themselves will also burn out over time, with the standard headlight lasting around five years.